guilhermesimoes/Sublime4Ruby/README.md

 Next, I'll display some of the packages I find useful.
 Just type their name after selecting the `Install Package` command:

-### ERB Insert and Toggle Commands
+**ERB Insert and Toggle Commands**

 Extremely useful when working with Sinatra and Rails views.
-Install it and then go to `Preferences -> Key Bindings - User` to bind a key combination to active it:
+Install it and then go to `Preferences -> Key Bindings - User` to bind a key combination to activate it:

 ```json
 [